 When reading music, sometimes you don't need to know which note exactly is because the way it is written gives you directions where to go like a satnav in a car!
-If you see a successions of notes in lines and spaces, one next to the others, it means that you mustn't skip any key on the keyboard but if you see two following notes in two consecutive lines or two consecutive spaces, it means that you need to skip a key on the keyboard.
-Remember, this rule, only works if your hands are well positioned from the very beginning!
+If you see a succession of notes in lines and spaces, one next to the others, it means that you mustn't skip any key on the keyboard but if you see two following notes in two consecutive lines or two consecutive spaces, it means that you need to skip a key on the keyboard.
+Remember, this rule only works if your hands are well-positioned from the very beginning!

 Look at the tempo Andante, Allegro, Scherzando, Dancing, Sadly (they give you the mood, it is very important that you try to adhere to the character of the piece and you'll have a good mark if you do this even if you are not playing all the notes right!).